sandervanbree/braintime/README.md

 | 3  | apply multiple testing correction across tested frequencies using false discovery rate (FDR; Benjamini & Yekutieli, 2001).

 ### Report questions and issues
-The [paper](https://www.biorxiv.org/content/10.1101/2021.06.09.447763) has extensive supplementary material covering the toolbox, which may well give the answer to your question.
+The [paper](https://www.nature.com/articles/s41562-022-01386-8) (& [preprint](https://www.biorxiv.org/content/10.1101/2021.06.09.447763)) have extensive supplementary material covering the toolbox, which may well give the answer to your question.
 For remaining questions, any issue you have found, or suggestions you would like to offer, please use the **[issue tracker](https://github.com/sandervanbree/braintime/issues)**.